aryankhare2110/iiitd-erp/README.md

 Default HikariCP settings configured in `DBConnection.java`:
 - Maximum pool size: 10 connections per database
 - Pool names: authDBPool and erpDBPool

-## Contributing

-Contributions are welcome.
-Please follow these steps:

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Submit a pull request

 ## License